kenjcastilla/spotify-insights-app/README.md

 # spotify-insights-app
-Provide a Django app that shows personal listening insights from Spotify.
+Provide a Django app that shows a user's personal Spoitfy listening insights organized by time frame.
-I used Spotipy to perform requests to Spotify's API, as opposed to using my own requests in my Foodmixr project.
+I used Spotipy to perform requests to Spotify's API, as opposed to using my own requests as I did in the [Foodmixr](https://github.com/kenjcastilla/foodmixr-web) project.

 To use, add a .env file to the root directory with the following variables:

-    SPOTIFY_CLIENT_ID,
+    SPOTIFY_CLIENT_ID

-    SPOTIFY_CLIENT_SECRET,
+    SPOTIFY_CLIENT_SECRET

     SPOTIPY_REDIRECT_URI